Ichimonji10/impedimenta/ansible/physical/roles/btrfs-subvolume/README.rst

         - name: btrfs-subvolume
           vars:
             btrfs_subvolumes:
+              - path: /mnt/btrfs/home
-              - {path: /mnt/btrfs/home}
+              - path: /mnt/btrfs/srv-subsonic
-              - {path: /mnt/btrfs/srv/ftp, days: 5, weeks: 2}
+                snapshot: false
+                delete: true

 Variables:

 ``btrfs_subvolumes``
     Optional, defaults to an empty list.
-A list of objects, where each object contains some information about a subvolume to manage.
-The following attributes may appear in each object.
+A list of dicts, where each dict contains some information about a subvolume to manage.
+The following attributes may appear in each dict.
 If empty, only a few preliminary tasks are executed, such as installing btrfs-progs.

     ``path``
         Required.
-The path to a subvolue, relative to ``btrfs_path``.
+The path to a subvolume, relative to ``btrfs_path``.

-    ``days``
-        Optional, defaults to 14.
-How many days may will old snapshots be retained?
-Only has an effect when ``delete`` is true.

-    ``weeks``
-        Optional, defaults to 8.
-How many weeks will old snapshots be retained?
-        Only has an effect when ``delete`` is true.

     ``snapshot``
         Optional, defaults to true.
-Whether to install subvolume snapshot code.
+If true, start and enable units to create snapshots.
+Otherwise, stop and disable units to create snapshots.

     ``delete``
         Optional, defaults to true.
-Whether to instsall subvolume deletion code.

-For more information on ``days`` and ``weeks``, see the ``btrfs-subvolume-delete.py`` script installed by this role.
+If true, start and enable units to delete snapshots.
+Otherwise, stop and disable units to delete snapshots.